Towards Rationality in Language and Multimodal Agents: A Survey: Towards Rationality in Agents

-Neuro-symbolic reasoning is an approach that combines neural networks with symbolic systems, such as explicit knowledge representation and logical reasoning.
-A multi-agent system incorporating symbolic modules can not only understand language queries but also solve them with a level of consistency, providing a faithful and transparent reasoning process based on well-defined rules that adhere to logical principles, which is unachievable by a single language model.
+Neuro-symbolic reasoning~\cite{zelikman2023parsel, pan2023logic, sclar2023minding, hsu2024s, fang2024large, yang2024doraemongpt, subramanian2024neuro} combines learning abilities with symbolic systems for explicit knowledge representation and logical reasoning.
+A multi-agent system incorporating symbolic modules can not only understand language queries but also solve them with a level of consistency, providing a faithful and transparent reasoning process based on well-defined rules that adhere to logical principles, which is unachievable by a single LLM.
+For example, LEFT~\cite{hsu2024s} uses "left" as an quintessential example of concepts in multimodal models.
+It demonstrates how multimodal models can generate first-order logic programs to reason about domain-specific relational concepts.
+Logic-LM~\cite{pan2023logic}, KRISP~\cite{marino2021krisp}, Binder~\cite{cheng2022binding}, Parsel~\cite{zelikman2023parsel}, and \citet{fang2024large} also utilize symbolic modules or graphs to deliver consistent outputs.

-Analogous to the external tool utilization, neuro-symbolic modules in a multi-agent system expect standardized input formats~\cite{zelikman2023parsel, pan2023logic, sclar2023minding, hsu2024s, fang2024large, yang2024doraemongpt, subramanian2024neuro}.
-The only relevant factor in this process is the parsed inputs into the predetermined neuro-symbolic programs.
-For instance, Ada~\cite{wong2023learning} introduces symbolic operators to abstract actions, ensuring that lower-level planning models are not compromised by irrelevant information in the queries and observations.
-Without the symbolic action library, a single LLM would frequently fail at grounding objects or obeying environmental conditions, resulting in a significant accuracy gap of approximately $59.0$-$89.0\%$.
+Similarly, tool utilization abstracts problems into deterministic tool executions, such as calculators, calendars~\cite{schick2024toolformer}, and programming codes, and seamlessly integrate reliable outputs back to the responses.
+For instance, ToolAlpaca~\cite{tang2023toolalpaca} generates a tool-use corpus in a multi-agent simulation environment.
+Binder~\cite{cheng2022binding} converts queries into Python or SQL codes to interact deterministically with structured knowledge bases.
+Parsel~\cite{zelikman2023parsel} combines a code-LLM with a constraint solver to deterministically handle decomposed tasks.
+VisProg~\cite{gupta2023visual}, ViperGPT~\cite{suris2023vipergpt}, and Parsel~\cite{zelikman2023parsel} generate Python programs to execute subroutines.
+Besides, BabyAGI~\cite{nakajima2023babyagi}, Chamelon~\cite{lu2024chameleon}, AssistGPT~\cite{gao2023assistgpt}, Avis~\cite{hu2024avis}, ToolAlpaca~\cite{tang2023toolalpaca}, MetaGPT~\cite{hong2023metagpt}, Agent LUMOS~\cite{yin2023lumos}, AutoAct~\cite{qiao2024autoact}, $\alpha$-UMi~\cite{shen2024small}, and ConAgents~\cite{shi2024learning} harness compositional reasoning to enable modular tool-using capabilities in real-world scenarios.
+All these examples demonstrate how deterministic execution, whether through symbolic reasoning or tool utilization, ensures consistent outcomes, making complex reasoning processes more robust and transparent.